 7. The Association shall be affiliated to the English Schools’ Cricket Association, and to any other bodies at the discretion of the Council.

 8. The Annual General Meeting of the Association shall be held during the first 2 weeks of October each year, and at least 28 days notice shall be given to each Officer, Vice-President, member school and member District Association.
-At this meeting, the Officers, two representatives from each member District Association, and one representative from each member school shall each be entitled to one vote.
+At this meeting, members of the Executive Council, Vice-Presidents, one representative from each affiliated School Sports Partnership, and one representative from each member school shall each be entitled to one vote.
 No person may cast more than one vote in any ballot.
 The quorum for an AGM, or an EGM, shall be 6 members.

 The following business shall be transacted: